-To obtain approval, a Fee Reduction Request must be filed by Friday of the second week of the term.
+To obtain approval, a Fee Reduction Request must be submitted by Friday of the second week of the term.

 If a student enrolls in or receives credit for more units than approved, a bill is issued for repayment of the amount by which fees were reduced.

-Fee assessment for reduction in fees is based on total enrolled units.
-A student must be enrolled in 10 or fewer units as of Friday of the third week of the term.
+Assessment of reduced fees is based on total enrolled units.
+An undergraduate student must be enrolled in 10 or fewer units as of Friday of the third week of the term.

 Except for these qualified and approved part-time students, there is no reduction in the student services fee, tuition, nonresident supplemental tuition, IEI fee, student union, or Undergraduate Students Association fees.

-File the request at the appropriate College or school academic dean’s office by Friday of the second week of the term.
+Submit the Fee Reduction Request to the appropriate College or school academic dean’s office by Friday of the second week of the term.
+See submission details below.